 Batik beeswax drawing is an ancient technique used to create patterns and motifs on dyed fabric…

-As part of Kilomet109’s most recent collection, Phiêu, we collaborated with artisans from the Blue H’mong community in rural Hoà Bình, Vietnam.
-We worked together to design batik motifs on our linen, cotton, and silk fabrics.
-Normally, Blue H’mong artisans apply this technique to their own textiles, creating traditional patterns.
+As part of Kilomet109’s most recent collections, Phiêu and Miên, we collaborated with artisans from the Blue H’mong community in rural Hoà Bình, Vietnam.
+We worked together to design batik motifs for our linen, cotton, and silk fabrics.
+Normally, Blue H’mong artisans apply this technique to their own textiles, creating traditional patterns that are typically highly symbolic and reflect their daily lives .
 For Phiêu, however, Kilomet109 designed new patterns that create the basis for many of the pieces in our collection.

 How the process works: To draw batik designs we first melt the beeswax in an iron bowl over a coal fire.
 Secondly, a special copper tipped bamboo pen is dipped in the melted wax, much like dipping a feather pen in an inkwell, and then used to draw directly onto the fabric.
 Finally, after soaking the fabric in an indigo vat multiple times, we boil it to make the beeswax peel off.
 As a result of this process the dye resistant beeswax drawing retains the original fabric color.

 A batik pen is dipped in a cup of melted beeswax that’s resting on hot coals in preparation for drawing on the fabric.

 The batik pen is then used to draw on the cotton or hemp fabric.
 The beeswax lines will remain white after the indigo dyeing process to create the drawing effect.

 More importantly, we thought this change in approach would help to push the artistic boundaries of what a single tool could produce.